wazo-platform/wazo-platform.org/content/uc-doc/administration/interconnections/introduction.md

 #### Incoming calls

-Sometimes it is neccessary to match incoming SIP INVITE against a specific header to route the call to the appropriate SIP endpoint.
+Sometimes it is necessary to match incoming SIP INVITE against a specific header to route the call to the appropriate SIP endpoint.

-This is useful in a multi tenant situation where multiple tenants use the same provider.
+This is useful in a multi tenant situation where multiple tenants share the same provider.

-If you provider sends the `X-Dest-User: abc123` header when you receive a call you should add a match on the trunk SIP endpoint to get those calls routed to this endpoint.
+If your provider sends the `X-Dest-User: abc123` header when you receive a call you should add a match on the trunk SIP endpoint to get those calls routed to this endpoint.

     {